Ayomide05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file7- A script thats creates a file containing a text ending by a new line.
+A script that duplicates the last line of the file iacta